-The Union Budget 2026-27 brings transformative changes for India's real estate sector, with major announcements on data centers, REITs, infrastructure development, and tax reforms.
+The Government Budget2026-27 brings transformative changes for India's real estate sector, with major announcements on data centers, REITs, infrastructure development, and tax reforms.
 From tax holidays for cloud services to dedicated REITs for CPSE assets, discover how these policy changes will reshape India's property market.

 For the real estate sector, this budget brings a mix of transformative announcements and strategic policy shifts.
 With a capital expenditure allocation of INR 12.2 lakh crore (approximately USD 132.6 billion) for FY2027—up 9% from the previous year—the government signals its commitment to infrastructure-led growth that will have far-reaching implications for commercial, residential, and industrial real estate.